dakshj369/Topsis_text_summarise/README.md

 `results/topsis_scores.csv`

-The model with the highest TOPSIS score is considered the most balanced solution considering both summarization quality and computational efficiency.
+The model with the highest TOPSIS score is considered the most balanced solution, considering both summarization quality and computational efficiency.

 ---